 Innovation culture doesn’t happen one time but all the time.
-Jason Thomson, an instigator at Think Jigsaw, offers an approach to creative problem solving for whatever complex issue is at hand.
+Jason Thomson, Creative Director at Jigsaw, an “idea assembly” company that helps businesses tackle challenges, offers an approach to creative business problem solving for whatever complex issue is at hand.

 Step 1: Know your thinking style